openmobilityfoundation/curb-data-specification/curbs/README.md

   - Curb Areas MAY overlap with other Curb Areas
   - Curb Areas are not meant to be city-wide, and instead should be an area of interest around one or more Curb Zones that is no bigger than a neighborhood.
-  - Unline Zones, Areas may be updated as needed, with a new `curb_area_id` being optionally assigned by the city
+  - Unlike Zones, Areas may be updated as needed, with a new `curb_area_id` being optionally assigned by the city

 A Curb Area is represented as a JSON object, whose fields are as follows: